Early People of Brandywine

 The Wallace Family

-John Wallace came to Londonderry, New Hampshire, in 1716.
-He came from Scotland.
-James I was the fourteenth child of John, born at Ackwith, New Hampshire in 1775.
-James married Margaret Archibald, and by her raised ten children, George I, Robert, Jane, John, Ann, Margaret, Nancy, Jonathan, James II, and William.
+John Wallace came to Londonderry, New Hampshire, from Scotland in 1716.
+James Sr. was the fourteenth child of John, born at Ackwith, New Hampshire in 1775.
+James Sr. married Margaret Archibald, and with her they raised ten children, George Sr., Robert, Jane, John, Ann, Margaret, Nancy, Jonathan, James Jr., and William.

-George, eldest son of James was born in 1776.
-George and his brother Robert, seemed to be endowed with a spirit of adventure.
+George Sr., the eldest son of James was born in 1776.
+George Sr. and his brother Robert, seemed to be endowed with a spirit of adventure.
 Perhaps, living in a free world, they desired to escape the rigid discipline of the early Colonial days.
 At any rate they made a break.
 They equipped themselves with a bag of provisions and an axe apiece, and started on their 600 mile trip on foot, to Youngstown.

 Robert Wallace came here with his family in 1815.
 He built a log cabin.
 He also owned an interest in the sawmill and was the sawyer.
 This mill ran until about 1851.
 Mr. Wallace built a woolen factory near the mills in 1821.
 At the end of two years, the whole process of carding, spinning, weaving, and dressing was conducted on a large scale, which required the work of twelve to twenty men.
 At one time all these mills were in operation at once.
 In an apartment on the second floor of the grist-mill, George Wallace placed $1,000 worth of goods, and put his young son James in charge of it.

 All these pursuits of Brandywine were the means of bringing several families to the little community.
 It became such a thriving place that it is said to have rivaled Cleveland at that time, in industry, education and religion.
 In 1822 Mr. Wallace succeeded in getting a post office at Brandywine, and he, himself, was commissioned Post Master.
 This was the first post office in Northfield Township.